 Get the latest HR and business news stories direct to your inboxSign up

-12 September 2018 – Millennium Gloucester Hotel, Kensington, London
+2-3 October 2018 – Millennium Gloucester Hotel, Kensington, London

 Never before have we had so much information about what makes our bodies and minds tick.
 Despite this, employers continue to face ongoing challenges in terms of workplace absenteeism and loss of productivity linked to poor health and wellbeing.